yiisoft/validator/docs/guide/built-in-rules-each.md

-# Each — applying the same rules for each data item in the set
+# Each — applying the same rules to each data item in the set

-`Each` rule allows to apply the same rules for each data item in the set.
-The following example demonstrates configation for validation [RGB color] components:
+`Each` rule allows the same rules to be applied to each data item in the set.
+The following example shows the configuration for validating [RGB color] components:

 ```php
 use Yiisoft\Validator\Rule\Each;